 One year ago, I didn’t have experience in Web Design.
 I wasn’t aware that we should design for the web based on a grid system.
 I was feeling sad when a developer ignored an idea I suggested without knowing why.

 I tried to learn Web Development in the past, but I failed two or three times.
 The process was I watch a video course, apply what I learned, and after a month I forgot everything!
 This is a huge issue that most people encounter when they want to learn something new, out of their comfort zone, and mostly the reason is that we want to be professionals in a very short period of time.

-On my first practise day, I was very excited and kicked it off with the home page of my blog design.
+On my first practice day, I was very excited and kicked it off with the home page of my blog design.
 Of course, I encountered some issues and documented them as below

-During the first days of practise, you won’t have much experience, so it will be hard to plan what to learn the next days.
-You will ask yourself a lot, Am I going to succeed in tomorrow's practise?
+During the first days of practice, you won’t have much experience, so it will be hard to plan what to learn the next days.
+You will ask yourself a lot, Am I going to succeed in tomorrow’s practice?
 A lot of questions in mind that can simply stop you from learning!